SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

 ```
 #### Commands

-These commands will apply the configuration in the files above to the LDAP server.
+These commands will apply the configuration described in the files above to the LDAP server.

 ```
 ldapadd -Y EXTERNAL -H ldapi:/// -f memberOf.ldif